After getting your blog off the ground, the next challenge is learning how to grow a blog.

 - Automate & outsource with tools and contractors

 Without further delay, let’s get into my best strategies for how to grow a blog in 2020.

 The backbone of every successful content marketing strategy, and I cannot emphasize this enough, is the editorial calendar.

 As we all know by now, the fundamental pillar of any great content marketing strategy is your ability to produce high-quality content at a consistent rate.
 Increasingly, that’s what the major search engines (like Google) are rewarding, so it’s an important tenant to learning how to grow your blog.

 In order to attract audiences, you need to be able to produce content that they find valuable.
 To keep those readers, you need to be able to create, develop, and publish that valuable content on a regular basis.

 While on the surface this sounds relatively simple, even the best bloggers in the world will often struggle to meet this seemingly innocuous requirement.

 Too often, bloggers take an ad-hoc approach to producing content.
-While this strategy might work for a while, it will inevitably lead to problems and stall out efforts to grow a blog—such as eventually running out of creative steam and not knowing which blog post ideas to pursue next, losing sight of your overall content strategy, or missing deadlines and opportunities for promotion.
+While this strategy might work for a while, it will inevitably lead to problems and stall out efforts to grow a blog—such as eventually running out of creative steam and not knowing which blog post ideas to pursue next, losing sight of your overall content marketing strategy, or missing deadlines and opportunities for promotion.

 Without an editorial calendar, you’re never quite able to look beyond today and tomorrow.
 And how are you ever going to be able to grow a blog if you never get the chance to move beyond the short-term?